yym68686/uni-api/docs/responses-empty-name-repair.md

 The resend preserves the exact URL, upstream key, model, proxy and request options.
 It has its own attempt ID, dispatch measurement and upstream result.
-There is at most one historical-context repair resend per incoming request, shared with the existing heartbeat repair, including under hedging.
+There is at most one historical-context repair resend per incoming request, shared with heartbeat and [missing reasoning-item repair](responses-missing-item-repair.md), including under hedging.

 If the empty-name repair resend still returns HTTP 400 before commitment, the configured next-channel retry continues even though ordinary parameter 400s